 Availability Location Mode Non-standard teaching period Oral Health Care Centre of WA (OHCWA) Face to face Non-standard teaching period Oral Health Care Centre of WA (OHCWA) Face to face

-This is assessed by external examiners and results are recorded as an Ungraded Pass (UP) or Ungraded Fail (UF); and (6) and discuss the results in the context of clinical practice, further research and the literature in general..
+This is assessed by external examiners and results are recorded as a mark; and (6) and discuss the results in the context of clinical practice, further research and the literature in general..

 Supplementary assessment is not available in this unit.

 - Unit Coordinator(s)

 - Unit rules

 - a Bachelor of Dental Science of this University or equivalent.